phodal/story/README.md

-# story
+# Story

-Kanban as code in projects.
+> Story is a requirements as code practises tools.

 ```